-We always endeavour to offer a season of lectures relevant to the exhibitions that are current in London.
-It’s a fantastic bargain for members, and to give everyone else an extra chance to experience one, we’re offering free entry to one lecture of your choice.
+We endeavour to offer a season of lectures relevant to exhibitions that are current in London.
+It’s a fantastic bargain for members, and for non-members we’re offering free entry to one lecture of your choice.
+Just email to firstname.lastname@example.org with your full name and say which lecture you would like to attend.
 Choose here.

 FEATURED ARTIST Caroline Sayer